shirok/Gauche-makiki/doc/development.md

 The script is loaded into a module `makiki.user`, to avoid interfering with whatever you're doing in the default `user` module.

+If the script creates its own module and defines `main` (or `dev-main`;
+see below) in it, you need to tell the name of the module with `MODULE` argument.
+It is remembered as well, so you can omit it in the subsequent calls.

 Running the server is a bit tricky; typically, Makiki server script creates and initializes an application object and then calls